-2010-11 academic catalog
+2011-12 academic catalog

 Oklahoma Baptist University is committed to equipping you to pursue academic excellence and integrate your faith with all areas of knowledge.
-This framework for success has yielded exceptional results for 100 years.
 As we enter our second century, OBU remains firmly committed to our mission of transforming lives, challenging you to engage a diverse world and to live worthy of the high calling of God in Christ.